-Care After Central Line Removal
+Care after Central Line Removal

 WHAT YOU NEED TO KNOW:

-After your healthcare professional removes your central line device, you will need to prevent infections and other serious problems.
+After your healthcare provider removes your central line device, you will need to prevent infections and other serious problems.
 Clean and care for your wound as directed.
 Watch for signs of infection, such as redness or a fever.

 - You suddenly have trouble breathing.

 - You have severe pain and numbness in your arm or leg that the device was in.

 - You have redness and swelling at the catheter site.